 - 7.1.
 The school operates in line with the Nexus MAT Information Governance Policy and associated procedures.
-However, in line with the paramountcy principle, the school also recognises that: - Timely information sharing is essential to effective safeguarding; - Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children; - The Data Protection Act (DPA) 2018 and UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe; - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; or if to gain consent would place a child at risk; - Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests; - If a victim asks the school not to tell anyone about the sexual violence or sexual harassment: - There's no definitive answer, because even if a victim doesn't consent to sharing information, staff may still lawfully share it if there's another legal basis under the UK GDPR that applies; - The DSL will have to balance the victim's wishes against their duty to protect the victim and other children; - The DSL should consider that: - Parents or carers should normally be informed (unless this would put the victim at greater risk); - The basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care; - Rape, assault by penetration and sexual assault are crimes.
+However, in line with the paramountcy principle, the school also recognises that: - Timely information sharing is essential to effective safeguarding; - Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children;

+- The Data Protection Act (DPA) 2018 and UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe; - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; or if to gain consent would place a child at risk; - Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests; - If a victim asks the school not to tell anyone about the sexual violence or sexual harassment: - There's no definitive answer, because even if a victim doesn't consent to sharing information, staff may still lawfully share it if there's another legal basis under the UK GDPR that applies; - The DSL will have to balance the victim's wishes against their duty to protect the victim and other children; - The DSL should consider that: - Parents or carers should normally be informed (unless this would put the victim at greater risk); - The basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care; - Rape, assault by penetration and sexual assault are crimes.
 Where a report of rape, assault by penetration or sexual assault is made, this should be referred to the police.
 While the age of criminal responsibility is 10, if the alleged perpetrator is under 10, the starting principle of referring to the police remains. - 7.2.
-Regarding anonymity, all staff will:
+The school has due regard of the 'Seven Golden Rules for Information Sharing' as outlined in the DfE Information Sharing Guidance 2024 which include:- - 7.2.1.
+All children have a right to be protected from abuse and neglect and protecting a child from such harm takes priority over protecting their privacy. - 7.2.2.
+Communicate with the parent/carer, if practicable and safe to do so, as to who you are sharing information with and why. - 7.2.3.
+If a child is at risk or there is a perceived risk of harm, consent to share personal information is not always required. - 7.2.4.
+Seek advice and guidance promptly if there is uncertainty of the legal framework that supports information sharing. - 7.2.5.
+Ensure that after information has been shared, the person and/or agency/organization takes the appropriate steps to protect the identity of